Who has the job of distributing the estate of someone who has died?

 Back to top

-Is it always necessary to apply for probate before a will can be executed?
+Is it always necessary to apply for probate or letters of administration before the estate can be distributed?

-may be transferred or paid to the executor without requiring probate.
-The executor will probably need to provide evidence of the death (e.g. the death certificate), to the organisations holding the funds (e.g. the bank).
+If probate or letters of administration are not required, the executor or administrator will probably need to provide evidence of the death (eg the death certificate), to the organisations holding the funds (eg the bank).

-Note that probate is not required for land and real estate that the deceased owns jointly with another person (for example, a family home with is jointly owned by the deceased and their surviving spouse) – the jointly owned property passes to the surviving joint owner.
+Note that probate and letters of administration are not required for land and real estate that the deceased owns jointly with another person (for example, a family home with is jointly owned by the deceased and their surviving spouse) - the jointly owned property passes to the surviving joint owner.

-Even if probate isn’t required, it might be a good idea to apply for it anyway, if the will is likely to be contested.
+Even if probate or letters of administration aren’t required, it might be a good idea to apply for it anyway, if the will or letters of administration are likely to be contested.

 Back to top